Naman-Jain05/Client-Server-Socket-Programming/README.md

 4. server program "server4.py" will be an echo server (that replies the same message to the client that was received from the same client); it will be a single process server that uses the "select" method to handle multiple clients concurrently

 Edge cases covered:
-Keyboard interrupt ctrl+c
+Keyboard interrupt ctrl+c,
-Invalid argument
+Invalid argument,
-Connecting to an unopened port
+Connecting to an unopened port,
 Connecting to an already opened port